aalekhpatel07/captcha-generator/README.md

 Generate large amounts of captchas (in parallel) with a simple binary written in Rust.

+Note: It is really **FAST**.
+(Generates 1500 captcha per second which is about $~12x$ faster compared to 125 captchas per second of a previous Numpythonic implementation.)

 ## Usage

 Download the binary from the recent release.